Luring and Enticing Defense Attorneys Passaic County, NJ

 Luring and enticing charges are classified as a sex crime in New Jersey.
 Simply put, it is unlawful to attempt to lure a child or an adult to enter into a vehicle or other structure with the intention of committing a crime with or against the victim or any other person.
 This may conjure images of a white van with the offenders offering children candy, but criminal cases are almost never so cut and dry.
 If you are facing accusations of luring or enticing you may be facing mandatory prison sentences and major fines.

-At The Law Office of Del Sardo & Montanari, our criminal defense attorneys have extensive experience serving the New Jersey community across towns including Woodland Park, Wayne, Clifton, Paterson, West Milford, Little Falls and the greater Passaic County region.
+At The Montanari Law Group, our criminal defense attorneys have extensive experience serving the New Jersey community across towns including Woodland Park, Wayne, Clifton, Paterson, West Milford, Little Falls and the greater Passaic County region.
 We strive to successfully reduce or dismiss charges for all manner of sex crimes including sexual assault, criminal sexual conduct, prostitution, lewdness, and more.

 Call our office to speak with one of our defense attorneys in a free and confidential consultation regarding your luring and enticing charges and to find out how we can work for you.

 Luring and Enticing N.J.S.A.
 2C:13-6 Clifton Luring and Enticing Lawyers

 Pursuant to New Jersey Revised Statutes Section 2C:13-6 – Luring, enticing child by various means, attempts, a second-degree felony charge may result from luring or enticing crimes where the victim is a child under the age of 18.
 Whether by electronic or any other means of communication, luring or enticing a child (or one who the offender may have reason to believe is a child) into a structure, isolated space, vehicle, or any other location with the intention of engaging in criminal activities against or with the victim is considered a second degree offense.